lizadams/EQUATES_BENCHMARK/README.md

   scripts to download data from google drive

-  The directory structure obtained beginning with EQUATES mimics the input data directory structure used by the EQUATES CMAQ Model run script.
+  The directory structure mimics the input data directory structure used by the EQUATES CMAQ Model run script.

 ## obtain the gdrive download scripts using the command: